 The transfer switches are installed into the circuit breaker of a home by a licensed electrician who is instructed to which circuits the transfer switches needs to be hooked up to.
 Most of the time people choose to only have their generator hooked up to the absolutely essential circuit breakers so their fridges, freezers, and other important appliances that will help them get through a power outage still work.

 Not only that, a generator is limited by its wattage as far as just how many things it can power, so the transfer switch needs to be hooked up to only enough circuits as it can adequately provide power for.

 Picking The Right Transfer Switch For Generator

-Here’s some things that need to be considered when picking up a transfer switch of your own, transfer there are two types of transfer switches:
+Here are some things that need to be considered when picking up a transfer switch of your own, transfer there are two types of transfer switches:

-Generators that have an electric start can be hooked up to an automatic transfer switch that will immediately turn the generator on in the event of a power outage.
-This will give you the opportunity to finish up whatever you were doing and plan your next moves without having to worry about touching the generator at all.
+Some portable generators that have an electric start will need a automatic transfer switch that will immediately turn the generator on in the event of a power outage.
+This will give you the opportunity to finish up whatever you were doing and plan your next moves without having to worry about touching the portable generator at all.

-How much of your home you’ll be able to power from your generator will be entirely dependent on what the wattage rating is on your generator, as well as how many watts the transfer switch itself will be able to allow running through it.
+How much of your home you’ll be able to power from generator, that will be entirely dependent on what the wattage rating is on your portable generator or standby generator, as well as how many watts the transfer switch itself will be able to allow running through it.

-For reference’s sake, a 5,000-watt generator can power on average about six different circuits.
+For reference’s sake, a 5,000 running watts portable generator can power on average about six different circuits.
 However, you’ll have to decide yourself which circuits you’ll want, and you should add up the wattage on each circuit to see if it exceeds what your generator is able to supply.
 To do this, check all appliances hooked up to a particular circuit and then add their wattages together.
 If the total watts is under what your generator can provide, then you’ll be doing just fine.